 Here’s a quick overview of the key ingredients for this recipe.
-For the full list of ingredients and exact measurements, be sure to check the recipe card at the bottom of this post.
+For the full list of ingredients and exact measurements, jump to the recipe card.

 How To Make Quesadillas Fritas